Open House Festival

 Please note that there are live animals on the farm - goats, sheep, chickens, rabbits and guinea pigs.

-Oasis Farm Waterloo has created the opportunity for Wiltshire-based Jamie’s Farm to bring their work to central London, through partnering with Oasis Hub Waterloo, a charity deeply embedded within the local community.
-Oasis runs two local schools, as well as a number of additional facilities supporting children and families in the wider area, including a food bank and children’s centre.
-Since summer 2014 the new farm development has been regularly hosting local schools, as well as adult and community evening classes and cookery clubs.
+Jamie’s Farm helps urban children at risk of exclusion between the ages of 11-16, through a residential programme combining ‘farming, family and therapy’.
+Children are involved with the daily running of the farm, learning seasonal activities from lambing to hay making, and also participating in cooking, gardening, carpentry, horse care and art.
+The week is punctuated by one-to-one and group sessions, and children are supported with the transition back to school by Jamie’s Farm staff.
+Oasis Farm Waterloo has created the opportunity for Jamie’s Farm to bring their work to central London, through partnering with Oasis Hub Waterloo, a charity deeply embedded within the local community.
+Oasis runs several local schools, as well as a number of additional facilities supporting children and families in the wider area, including a food bank and children’s centre.
+Since summer 2014 the new farm development has been regularly hosting local schools, as well as adult and community classes and events.